N4iF/pwn.sa-website/content/posts/React2Shell/blog.md

 Hi, when React2Shell (cve-2025-55182) started and I was boring, I turn on my PC to collect as many website I can that infected with this vulnerability, one of the website that I spot is Public-Private Partnership (PPP) it means it is collaboration between government and the private company.

-So the Idea was simple, detect if there is React2Shell then test it, write PoC send the report.
+the Idea was simple, detect if there is React2Shell then test it, write PoC send the report.

 React2Shell: with a maximum CVSS score of 10.0.
 This vulnerability affects React Server Components (RSC) and the frameworks that implement them, particularly Next.js.
 The vulnerability, dubbed “React2Shell” by researchers, allows unauthenticated remote code execution through a single crafted HTTP request. - *TryHackMe* vulnerable versions are 19.0, 19.1.0, 19.1.1, and 19.2.0.